Future of UK quarantine unclear as Spain says not discussing air bridges

 Airlines want the quarantine policy scrapped.

-British Airways (ICAG.L) has joined Ryanair (RYA.I) and easyJet (EZJ.L) in a plan to launch legal action to try to overturn it.
+British Airways has joined Ryanair and easyJet in a plan to launch legal action to try to overturn it.

 Quash Quarantine did not rule out legal action itself.